 Figure ??.
 Age at coring height.
 The bar graph is the number of trees dating back to each year while the line graph is the cumulative count of all cores over time.

-Age at coring height distribution is roughly normal.
+Age at coring height distribution is roughly normal(Figure x).
 The mean age at coring height was 24 years old.
 In total, 133 cores were able to be dated.
 The most recent core was from 2016.

 Annual Growth

 The final crossdated series (n=39) produced an interseries correlation of +0.395 and a mean sensitivity of 0.533.
 This was the series used to determine growth and ring widths as well as to test against my climate variables.
-RWI has generally been declining since 1996 before having a sudden increase in 2023.
+RWI has generally been declining since 1996 before having a sudden increase in 2023 (Figure x).
+Basal area increment did what, describe your results and plot (Figure x).